Facilities and Activities

 "Keomah" may sound like an Indian name, but it is not.
 The name is derived from the first syllables of the two counties that helped finance the park over 50 years ago --Keokuk and Mahaska.
 A portion of the south side of the lake was reserved for private development and many homes dot this side of the lake.
 The park was dedicated in 1934.
 Many of its facilities were constructed by the Civilian Conservation Corps (CCC).

 Oskaloosa is six miles west of the park and the site of beautiful William Penn College.
 Sigourney is 20 miles east.
 Pella is 21 miles northwest.

-Beach, Bird Watching, Boat Launch Ramp, Boating, Camping - Electric, Camping - Nonelectric, Canoeing, Cross Country Skiing, Day-use Lodge, Dock, Boat, Dock, Fishing, Dump Station, Fishing, Group Camp, Hiking, Jogging/Running, Modern Campground, Mountain Biking, Park Lake, Picnic Area, Picnic Shelter, Restrooms, Showers, Snowmobiling, Swimming - Beach, Trails, Bicycle, Trails, Cross Country Skiing, Trails, Hiking, Trails, Mountain Bike, Trails, Snowmobile, Water Hydrants , Wildlife ViewingMore than a mile
+Beach, Bicycling, Bird Watching, Boat Launch Ramp, Boating, Camping - Electric, Camping - Nonelectric, Canoeing, Day-use Lodge, Dock, Fishing, Dump Station, Fishing, Group Camp, Hiking, Jogging/Running, Modern Campground, Park Lake, Picnic Area, Picnic Shelter, Pit Toilets, Playground, Restrooms, Showers, Snowmobiling, Swimming - Beach, Trails, Bicycle, Trails, Cross Country Skiing, Trails, Hiking, Trails, Mountain Bike, Trails, Snowmobile, Walking, Water Hydrants , Wildlife ViewingLess than a mile